insure logo

 What should you check before bundling home and auto insurance?

-Before bundling home and auto insurance, compare total costs, coverage details, and the insurer’s reputation.
-Make sure the company is licensed and offers reliable claims support, as the cheapest option may not provide the best overall value (Texas Department of Insurance, n.d.).
+Before bundling home and auto insurance, check the total cost, coverage details, and the insurer’s reputation.
+It’s important to choose a licensed company with dependable claims handling, since the lowest price may not always offer the best protection (Texas Department of Insurance, n.d.).

 Resources & Methodology